levi-higher/mobx-blog-template-v1/README.md

-# MobX & Next.js Project
+# MobX & Next.js Blog Template v1

 This is a starter project for React blog that uses Next.js and MobX.